zaproxy/zaproxy-website/site/content/blog/2025-02-17-portswigger-lab-walkthrough-broken-brute-force-protection-ip-block/index.md

 123456789
 ```

 I used [a script](https://gist.github.com/Wryhder/041c6d1bed5ab3433c8ea3dd3a49169b) to mix in the valid credentials, but you could use online text tools.
 After you have your username and passwords lists, create a new Payload Generator script.
+(You might wonder why we’re proceeding with creating a script instead of using the mixed lists directly.
+This is because we’ll create our payloads from pairs of usernames and passwords, rather than assign each list to different positions.
+This gives us a pitchfork, rather than a cluster bomb, attack.)

 #### Step 1: Create a New Payload Generator Script